zamora-carlos/TodoApp-Backend/README.md

 ### 404 Not Found

-If a Todo with the specified ID is not found.
+If a to-do with the specified ID is not found.

 ```json
 {